JordyMarcius/hidden-markov-model/Algorithm/README.md

 <h2> Forward Algorithm </h2>
-Forward algorithm aims to calculate probability of observable sequence based on given HMM model with less number of computation compared with direct calculation methode.
+Forward algorithm aims to calculate probability of observable sequence based on given HMM model with a less number of computation compared with direct calculation methode.
 This algorithm also calculate alpha variable that being used in Baum-Welch algorithm to estimate HMM model specification.

 <h2> Backward Algorithm </h2>
 Backward algorithm aims to calculate backward variable that being used in Baum-Welch algorithm to estimate HMM model specification.